nanomq/nanomq/docs/en_US/config-description/webhook.md

 ## **Configuration Items**

-- `url`: Specifies the URL that the webhook will send HTTP requests to when the specified events occur.
+- `url`: Specifies the URL to which the webhook will send HTTP requests when the events occur.
 This should be the endpoint of a service that can handle these requests appropriately.
 - `headers.content-type`:  Defines the HTTP header for the content type of the request.
-For example, "application/json", meaning that the body of the HTTP request will be formatted as a JSON object.
+For example, "application/json" means that the HTTP request's body will be formatted as a JSON object.
 - `body.encoding`: Specifies the encoding format of the payload field in the HTTP body.
 This field only appears in the `on_message_publish` and `on_message_delivered` events.
 The value can be `plain`, `base64`, or `base62`.
 - `pool_size`: Specifies the connection process pool size.
 This determines the number of concurrent connections that the webhook can maintain with the endpoint specified in the `url`.
 Default: 32
 - `events`: This is an array of event objects.
 Each object specifies an event that will trigger the webhook: